 The World Cocoa Foundation says growing cacao as a crop was started by South American cultures such as the Aztecs and Mayans.
-Studies of cacao history show the Aztecs consumed cacao as a bitter drink – which was later sweetened and flavoured by Spanish conquistadors according to their taste.
+Studies of cacao history show the Aztecs consumed cacao as a bitter drink.
+This was later sweetened and flavoured by Spanish conquistadors according to their taste.

 The commercial chocolate we now know didn’t take off until the 19th century, and today is mostly seen as an indulgence.
 At the same time, scientific studies are revealing there are many potential health benefits of consuming cacao as part of a healthy diet and lifestyle.

 Cacao is the seed of the tropical Theobroma Cacao tree which is native to the Amazon region.
-All chocolate and cocoa products are derived from cacao.
+All chocolate and cocoa products are made using the cacao bean.

 In a botanical sense, cocoa and cacao are the same, since the word ‘cocoa’ is the English adaptation of the Spanish ‘cacao’.

 In terms of modern language and food products however, the two can be quite different.
-For example, when we speak about cocoa, we are usually referring to the core ingredient of processed chocolate and cocoa products which are made from roasted beans.
+For example, when we speak about cocoa, this usually refers to the core ingredient of processed chocolate and cocoa products which are made from roasted beans.
 Cacao products on the other hand are usually less processed, as they are derived from beans which are raw and unroasted.

 Studies on cacao are relatively new, but so far laboratory tests are providing evidence it contains many beneficial compounds.

 For example, according to published research in the Antioxidants and Redox Signalling Journal, cacao contains more phenolic antioxidants than most foods.
 Other beneficial compounds of cacao include fibre, minerals such as magnesium, copper, iron and potassium, and monounsaturated fats such as oleic acid.